How to Buy a House home

 If problems were found on the inspection...

 What do you do if the inspection turned up significant physical problems with the house?
-That depends on the contract, and whether you paid an Option Fee.
+That depends on which of the protections you made sure you had in the contract, as I advised on the contract page.

-If you didn't put down an Option Fee, and you wrote into the contract that the seller has to fix problems that were found:
+If you didn't pay an Option Fee, and you wrote into the contract that the seller has to fix problems that were found:

 The seller has to fix the problems found in the inspection that the contract requires him/her to fix, and then you'll have to buy the house.
 (You can have the house re-inspected if you wish to make sure that the inspector agrees that the owner remedied the problems properly.
 A re-inspection costs a fraction of the original inspection.)